ati-ozgur/ati-ozgur.github.io/blog-posts/security-logging.md

 Then he talks about .NET logging but rightly assert that it is developer focused not security focused.

-He proposes logging a lot of information.
-These include following, see the book or [the code](https://github.com/Apress/Advanced-ASP.NET-Core-8-Security-2nd-ed) for complete list.
+He proposes logging a lot of information, see the book or [the code](https://github.com/Apress/Advanced-ASP.NET-Core-8-Security-2nd-ed) for complete list.
+These include following:

 - Event ID
 - Logged-In User ID